-A large part of people trying escape war in Ukraine are Ukrainians.
+A large part of the people trying to escape the war in Ukraine is Ukrainians.
 But thousands of foreign nationals try to do the same.
 The African Union expressed concerns about reports of “ill treatment of Africans” who want to find safety while Poland rejects discriminatory claims.
-An Indian student died Tuesday in bombing.
+An Indian student died Tuesday in a bombing.

 Approximately 660,000 people have tried to flee Ukraine and Russia’s invasion as of March 1 according to the United Nations Refugee Agency.
 “At this rate, the situation looks set to become Europe’s largest refugee crisis this century,” said the UNHCR spokesperson Shabia Mantoo in a press briefing.

 The majority go to Poland, where refugees experience “miles of queue at the Ukrainian border” under freezing temperatures.
 Others also flee to Hungary, Moldova, Romania, Slovakia while the agency also noted a “sizeable number has moved to the Russian Federation”.